PiSugar/pisugar-doc/docs/product-wiki/whisplay/overview.md

 :::info

 In the latest **Raspberry Pi OS (2025-11-24)**, newly install sound card will **NOT** be set as default sound card.
-So specific sound card need to be specified when running the test program.
+So sound card number need to be specified when running the test program.
 We use a bash shell script to help set the sound card before running the python program.

 :::